 This article is open to change.
-Please report any errors, typos etc. There will be an audio version of this at a later date.
-We will launch VGArc Radio as a podcast for audio content.
-UPDATED: May 11, 2017
+Please report any errors, typos etc. UPDATED: June 9, 2017

 I have always liked SUNSOFT’s games.
 We all know the classics, Batman, Blaster Master, Fester’s Quest, Mr. Gimmick and Journey to Silius.
 We’ve all heard the fantastic music and experienced the great gameplay.
 I grew up having only played Batman and Gremlins 2 back in the day, but was always interested in Blaster Master and Mr. Gimmick.